kubeshop/monokle-core/packages/validation/docs/custom-plugins.md

 Follow these steps to get going with a custom plugin:

-- Use the create-monokle-plugin to scaffold your plugin
+1. Use [create-monokle-plugin](../../create-monokle-plugin) to scaffold your plugin
-- Update the generated `src/plugin.ts` file with correct metadata ([read more](plugin-metadata.md))
+2. Update the generated `src/plugin.ts` file with correct metadata - [read more](plugin-metadata.md)
+3. Optionally add any CRDs that you might want to validate to the `src/schemas` folder and generate corresponding objects - [see below](#generate-resources--typeguards)
-- Implement your rule(s) in the `src/rules` folder and make sure to add them to the `src/plugin.ts` file
+4. Implement your rule(s) in the generated `src/rules` folder and make sure to add them to the `definePlugin` call in the generated`src/plugin.ts` file
-- Optionally use Monokle Cloud to test your plugin ([see below](#local-development-with-monokle-cloud))
+5. Optionally use Monokle Cloud to test your plugin ([see below](#local-development-with-monokle-cloud))
+6. Package and/or share your plugin in our [Monokle Community Plugins](https://github.com/kubeshop/monokle-community-plugins) repository.

 ## Tips & Tricks